 Authors’ contributions: AEM and VW conceived the study.
 AEM collected the data.
 AEM analysed the data with support from TG and VW.
 AEM and VW wrote the manuscript with support from TG, DRM, and MJP.
 VW and MJP provided supervision on the project.

 Acknowledgements: We thank Dr Heather Janetzki for hosting AEM many times in the mammal collections at the Queensland Museum, Laura Cook for hosting at the Museum Victoria, Dr Sandy Ingleby for hosting at the Australian Museum, and Dr David Stemmer for loaning specimens from the South Australian Museum.
 Thanks to lab assistants Aubrey Keirnan and Lauren Thornton for help uploading 3D scans to Morphosource.
-Thanks to Dr Gabriele Sansalone for consulting on integration analysis.
 Thanks to Dr Gilbert Price for providing comments on an early draft.
-This study was funded by Discovery Grant DP170103227 to VW and MP as well as Centre of Excellence funding CE170100015, and Future Fellowship funding FT180100634 to VW.
+This study was funded by Discovery Grant DP170103227 to VW and MP as well as Center of Excellence funding CE170100015, and Future Fellowship funding FT180100634 to VW.

+Table captoins

+Table 1: Generalised/Akaike Information criterion scores (GIC/AIC) and W-scores of relative probabilities of modes of evolution for models of shape, log- transformed centroid size, and shape evolution with log(centroid size) as predictor variable.
+The most likely modes are bolded.

+Table 2: Phylogenetically adjusted generalised least squares analysis (PGLS) of module shape vs log-tranformed centroid sizes for joint (top) and separate (bottom) GPAs.
+SS, sum of squares; MS, Mean Squares; R2, R-squared value; F – F values; Z, Z scores (effect sizes from F values); p, p-value (probability of significant association at p < 0.05 based on 10,000 permutations).

+Table 3: phylogenetically informed integration, expressed as r-PLS values, between the full shape (lower triangle) and residual shape (upper triangle) of modules.
+All r-PLS values were significant at p < 0.05 except for the integration between residuals of orbital and molar modules.
+For P-value tables, see Supplementary Table 1.
+Arrows in the upper triangle indicate whether the r-PLS values of residual integration analyses are higher (↑) or lower (↓) than the full-shape r-PLS values.
+Numbers in the diagonal are landmark numbers for each partition.

+Table 4: Integration strength comparisons between pairs of modules, including effect sizes (Z) and significance of strength differences (p).

+Table 5: Phylogenetically informed modularity, expressed as CR coefficients, between the full shape (lower triangle) and residual shape (upper triangle) of modules.
+Numbers on the diagonal are landmark numbers for each partition.

-Table 1: Modularity tests using pairwise Mantel comparisons of PCA-based distance matrices of all modules, and Mantel r statistic.
+Table 6: Modularity tests using pairwise Mantel comparisons of PCA-based distance matrices of all modules, and Mantel r statistic.
 An r statistic of 1 indicates a strong correlation and 0 indicates no correlation.
 The upper triangle reports statistics for pairwise comparisons between cranial modules of the full dataset, the lower triangle reports r statistics for the residual dataset.
 The values in brackets are p values, adjusted by Bonferroni (1936) corrections for multiple comparisons.